 Every car, SUV tested by Bharat NCAP so far

-Seven of the eight SUVs that BNCAP has assessed so far are from Tata Motors.
+Seven of the 15 SUVs that BNCAP has assessed are from Tata Motors.

 Bharat NCAP results

-Introduced by the government last year, the Bharat New Car Assessment Programme (BNCAP) has taken over the responsibility from Global NCAP to conduct crash tests and award scores to cars sold in the country.
-It hopes this would help buyers make an informed purchase decision.
-Since its inception on October 1, 2023, BNCAP has tested eight vehicles, primarily SUVs.
-Below are the results of these tests, detailing how each SUV performed in them.
+Introduced by the government in 2023, the Bharat New Car Assessment Programme (BNCAP) has taken over the responsibility of Global NCAP to conduct crash tests and award scores to cars sold in the country.
+It hopes this will help buyers make an informed purchase decision.
+Since its inception, BNCAP has tested 15 vehicles, primarily SUVs, and here are the results detailing how each SUV performed.

 The Curvv's crash test result was also revealed alongside the Nexon, and just like the compact SUV, the coupe-SUV also scored 5 stars for both adult and child occupant protection.
 It secured 29.50/32 points for AOP and 43.66/49 points for COP.
 On the safety front, the Curvv gets ABS with EBD, ESC, six airbags, hill hold control and ISOFIX child seat anchor points as standard across the range.

-The Curvv EV was also a part of the latest round of crash tests by Bharat NCAP.
-The electric SUV secured 5 stars for AOP and COP, scoring 30.81/32 and 44.83/49 points, respectively.
+The Curvv EV secured 5 stars for AOP and COP, scoring 30.81/32 and 44.83/49 points, respectively.
 It gets six airbags, ESP, all wheel disc brakes, a rear camera and rear parking sensors as standard.
-Higher variants also get Level 2 ADAS just like its ICE twin.
+Higher variants of the electric vehicle also get Level 2 ADAS just like its ICE twin.

-The Citroen Basalt is the only non-Tata car to have been crash tested by Bharat NCAP so far.
+The Citroen Basalt is the only car from the brand to have been crash tested by Bharat NCAP so far.
 The coupe-SUV managed to secure 4 stars for AOP (26.19/32) and 4 stars for COP (35.90/49).
 On the safety front, Citroen offers the Basalt with six airbags, ESP, hill hold, TPMS, a rear view camera, rear parking sensors and ISOFIX child seat anchor points.

 The Tata Nexon EV achieved a 5-star rating for both adult and child protection in Bharat NCAP's crash test, scoring 29.86/32 and 44.95/49 points, respectively.
 Standard safety features include ABS with EBD, six airbags, ESP, hill hold control, ISFOIX child seat anchor points, rear parking sensors, rear camera and TPMS.